EVPN-VXLAN Configuration

 Configure Internal Border Leaf Route Map

-The following procedure creates a route map that will be applied to the BGP peering between the border leaf switches.
-The route map only permits advertising prefixes originated by the campus AS number or the upstream firewall AS number.
+The following procedure creates a route map that is applied to the BGP peering between the border leaf switches.
+The route map permits advertising only prefixes originated by the campus AS number or the upstream firewall AS number.

 Step 1 On the right ACTIONS menu of the ROUTE MAPS tab, select Add.